teachamantofish/cv/rst/index.rst

    * Pages per day: Could start out at 2-5 per day and ramp to 10/day; however, I haven't seen the product so it's a guess.
    * Note that UI docs are often the easiest to produce, but there are often workflow constraints which impair speed to go-live.

-.. caution: It doesn't auto-magically happen all at once.
+.. caution:: It doesn't auto-magically happen all at once.
 Requirement: prioritize.

 This mockup took 1 hour
 ------------------------